basselalsayed/pocket_positivity/README.md

 4. After downloading the both of these into a directory as separate folders run package controller install dependancies.

-- Front-end: `expo install`
+- Front-end: try `expo install` else `yarn` or `npm i`
-  open Expo: expo start
+- Start Expo: `expo start` follow in-browser instructions

+If servers are down you can change api routes to a local backend and run local server with:
 - Back-end: `yarn install`
+- `nodemon index.js`

 ### Features